 As well as the production of foie gras, they often develop their own recipes to produce delicious homemade pâtés, mixing duck offal with pork meat (ensuring that nothing is wasted by including organs such as the stomach, liver and throat) for their personal consumption.
 They will sometimes offer these delicacies as part of table d’hôte menus which are increasingly competing with the best restaurants in the country.

-This is just one of the many reasons that tourists flock from all over the world to enjoy these delicious dishes and even if portion sizes are sometimes rather generous! enjoying such delicacies as a treat.
-It’s human nature to award yourself an occasional treat and treating yourself from time to time is not bad for your health!
+This is just one of the many reasons that tourists flock from all over the world to enjoy these delicious dishes and even if portion sizes are sometimes rather generous enjoying such delicacies as a treat.
+It’s human nature to award yourself an occasional treat and treating yourself from time to time is not bad for your health and your body!

 Dietics doesn’t rime with deprivation, on the contrary dietics is based on a healthy and varied diet.
 You must just pay attention to the quantity in which and the frequency with which you consume these products.
 But it’s important to take pleasure in what you eat.